luluferraco/WWDC19-Apply-Checklist/README.md

 Checklist to apply to a scholarship to WWDC19!

-The main idea of this is to not left this **really important** part of for the last minute. ⏰ The checklist is separated and ordered by the apllication order (drop menus options are not included here).
+The main idea of this is to not left this **really important** part of for the last minute. ⏰

 Copy this to wherever you will see every day so that you won't forget anything.
 I recommend you left these texts writen and saved on some place before the due date (or at least some hours before).